NVIDIA-NeMo/Run/docs/learning-resources/tutorials/running-your-first-experiment.md

 (running-your-first-experiment)=

-# Running Your First Experiment
+# Run Your First Experiment

 Learn how to use NeMo Run's `Experiment` and `Partial` classes to organize and run your machine learning experiments.